 If you're a good pilot and a nice person, you'll get invited to go on flights with pilot friends.
 Maybe they're going out for a weekend flight to grab a $100 hamburger.
 Or maybe one of them is going on a solo cross-country flight to visit family.
 You'll log a few hours this way if you're nice to people.

 Sharing flight time can be difficult in a remote area, but if you're in an area with a semi-large flight school, you should have no problem finding someone who is willing to share flight expenses.
 You can both log the time, but the bill is cut in half—a nice bargain if you're out flying around anyway.

 10Join the Military

 Military flying isn't the right option for every pilot, but for those who are willing and able to work hard and sacrifice a few years of their lives to live at the whim of the military, it's a great option.

 If the airlines are your goal, then a military flying career will get you there easily.
 Air Force pilots learn valuable life skills along with gaining that valuable turbine pilot-in-command time that's so highly sought after by airlines.
 In the meantime, you'll travel the world at the controls of some really cool airplanes.

 10 Ways Pilots Can Build Flight Time

-So you've earned your certificates and ratings in record time — maybe in as little as 350 hours — and you have your sights set on an airline job.
-But many of these pilot jobs require at least 1,000 hours, and others require multi-engine and turbine time.
-So how exactly does a newly certificated pilot gain these hours?
-Here are a few ideas:
+Maybe you've earned your certificates and ratings in as little as 350 hours and you have your sights set on an airline job.
+However, many of these pilot jobs require at least 1,000 hours, and others require multi-engine and turbine time.
+So, how exactly does a newly certificated pilot gain these hours?
+There are multiple ways to do it.